AliceFrezza01/InfSecProject/README.md

 - main: insecure version of the application
 - secureversion: secure version of the application

+# Video Link

 # User manual
 To install the application you need XAMPP installed on your PC.
-Then follow the following steps:
+Then follow these steps:
-- clone repository in the htdocs folder of your XAMPP application
+- clone the repository into the htdocs folder of your XAMPP application
-- start in the XAMPP control panel the Apache and MySQL Server
+- from the XAMPP control panel start the Apache and MySQL Server
-- go in your browser on http://localhost/phpmyadmin/ and import the database
+- in your browser access <http://localhost/phpmyadmin/>:
+    - create a new database with the name corresponding to the variable `$db` in`connect.php`
+    - import populateDb_version.sql   -> version is either secure or insecure depending on the branch
 - check if the data in the `connect.php` is correct, you might need a different port
-- launch http://localhost/InfSecProject/login.php in your browser
+- launch <http://localhost/InfSecProject/login.php> in your browser to access the website

 ## SOLUTIONS for SETUP Issues
-if SQL Database does not start -> kill in Activity Monitor -> search for _mysql
+if the SQL Database does not start -> kill in Activity Monitor -> search for _mysql if there is no connection a deletion of cookies in the Browser might also be needed

 # Insecure Version Description